mikepsinn/dFDA-DAO/constitution/7-revenue.md

 ---
 description: >-
-  How CureDAO generates revenue streams to compensate IP and data contributors sustain and grow the project.
+  How deFDA generates revenue streams to compensate IP and data contributors sustain and grow the project.
 ---